Smeks-ops/deel-asseessment/submissionReadme.md

 3. GET /jobs/unpaid: Retrieve all unpaid jobs for active contracts of the authenticated user.
 4. POST /jobs/:job_id/pay: Pay for a job, transferring funds from a client to a contractor.
 5. POST /balances/deposit/:userId: Deposit funds into a client's balance.

-## Endpoint Yet to be Implemented
-1. GET /admin/best-profession: Find the highest-earning profession in a given time range.
+6. GET /admin/best-profession: Find the highest-earning profession in a given time range.
-2. GET /admin/best-clients: List top-paying clients in a specified period.
+7. GET /admin/best-clients: List top-paying clients in a specified period.

 # Technical Considerations